Abbas4Hadoop/TestChallengeFramework/README.md

 **Framework set up**

 Fork / Clone repository from https://github.com/Abbas4Hadoop/TestChallengeFramework or download zip Tests are written in the Cucumber framework using the Gherkin Syntax.
-More about Gherkin & Cucumber can be found at https://cucumber.io/docs/reference

 Feature path: .\\src\\main\\java\\feature